Philip1806/blublog/README.md

 5. Image manager+

 - Browse and upload images.
-All images have different sizes.
+- All images have different sizes.
 On upload Blublog will create the sizes set in config file.

-6. Admin
+6. Admin+

-- BAN option.
-You can ban users from the blog or from commenting.
+- You can ban users from the blog or from commenting.
-- Very basic settings page.
 - Logs.
 They are Errors, Alerts, Info, Visits and Bots visits.

 ## Big New things in version 2